ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 ## Turn restrictions
 For our bus routes we want to prevent forbidden and unlikely turns.
-GraphHopper has built in support for turn restrictions based on osm meta data and for turn costs.
+GraphHopper has built in support for turn restrictions based on osm meta data.
 But if we calculate the path between candidates only using there position we run into the problem of inter hop turns.

 Consider the following example: